 - Free entry

 - Walk around the castle ruins

 3. The Vale of Rheidol Railway

 Running on a 1 ft 11+3⁄4 in narrow gauge track, the Vale of Rheidol Railway runs between Aberystwyth and Devil’s Bridge, a small village on the River Mynach 11 miles (18 km) away.
 Opened in 1902, trains have run continuously and still carry passengers and rail enthusiasts in 16 beautifully maintained carriages.
 It was one of the first railways to be privatised.

 The route passes through some of Wales’ most stunning landscapes.
 Watch out for the buzzards and red kites circling above the valley.
 With regular events, a gift shop, tea room and plenty of friendly volunteers to answer all your questions, this is a great day out.

 - Location: Just 2 minutes from Aberystwyth station

 - Look out for buzzards and red kites

 4. Aberystwyth Beach

-With beautiful dark golden sand, North Beach is close to the town, lies next to the sweeping promenade.
+With beautiful golden sands, North Beach is close to the town and located next to the sweeping promenade.
 Popular with locals and visitors alike, traditional attractions can be enjoyed here, including donkey rides, live music and a bouncy castle.
-The Victorian pier can be accessed from the promenade and although still plenty long enough at 90 m (nearly 300 ft), it used to stretch for over 240 m (787 ft).
+The Victorian pier can be accessed from the promenade.
+Although still 90 meters long (nearly 300 ft), it used to stretch for over 240 m (787 ft).
 With fortune tellers, colourful arcades and games, cafes and stalls selling hot doughnuts and candy floss, this really is a pleasure pier.